MikaylaFischler/cc-mek-scada/README.md

 ![Architecture](https://upload.wikimedia.org/wikipedia/commons/thumb/1/10/Functional_levels_of_a_Distributed_Control_System.svg/1000px-Functional_levels_of_a_Distributed_Control_System.svg.png)

 SCADA and industrial automation terminology is used throughout the project, such as:
-- Supervisory Computer: Gathers data and control the process
+- Supervisory Computer: Gathers data and controls the process
 - Coordinating Computer: Used as the HMI component, user requests high-level processing operations
 - RTU: Remote Terminal Unit
 - PLC: Programmable Logic Controller

 ## ComputerCraft Architecture

-### Coordinating Computers
+### Coordinator Server

-There can be one or more of these.
-They can be either an Advanced Computer or a Pocket Computer.
+There can only be one of these.
+This server acts as a hybrid of levels 3 & 4 in the SCADA diagram above.
+In addition to viewing status and controlling processes with advanced monitors, it can host access for one or more Pocket computers.

 ### Supervisory Computers